Risks, Consequences, Choices

 *Binge Drinking is defined as five drinks for men and four drinks for women within a two-hour period.

-This type of information is important to share with your sons and daughters because it dispels the perception that all of their peers are drinking and drinking excessively.
+This type of information is important to share with your student because it dispels the perception that all of their peers are drinking and drinking excessively.

 When students realize that they’re not alone in either abstaining from alcohol or, at the very least, controlling their drinking, they feel more comfortable declining the invitation to drink at social events.